SilvanBe/HSLU-CASML2-Deep_Learning/08 - TRANSFORMERS/README.md

 https://huggingface.co/join

 ## Introduction to fine-tuning of LLMs
-We will use library lamini to explore non fine-tune vs fine-tune models, as well as first dtep to instuction fine-tuning https://app.lamini.ai/account
+We will use library lamini to explore non fine-tune vs fine-tune models, as well as first steps towards to instuction fine-tuning https://app.lamini.ai/account

 ## Data and Code